Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 The Task Force on Climate-Related Financial Disclosures (TCFD)

-The Task Force on Climate-Related Financial Disclosures (TCFD) was created in 2015 by the Financial Stability Board to develop consistent climate-related financial risk disclosures.
-The TCFD has developed a framework to help public companies and other organisations more effectively disclose climate-related risks and opportunities through their existing reporting processes. a proposal has been made to mandate climate-related financial disclosures by publicly quoted companies, large private companies and Limited Liability Partnerships (LLPs) by 2022.
+The TCFD was created in 2015 by the Financial Stability Board to develop consistent climate-related financial risk disclosures.
+The TCFD has developed a framework to help public companies and other organisations more effectively disclose climate-related risks and opportunities through their existing reporting processes.
+From April 2022 it became mandatory for 1,300 publicly quoted companies, large private companies and Limited Liability Partnerships (LLPs) to disclose climate-related financial information.
+The mandate is expected to expand by 2025.

 The United Nations Framework Convention on Climate Change (UNFCCC)